 The most beautiful cafés in Montreal: where to find them?

-The Most beautiful cafés: where are they?
+The Most beautiful cafés

 Enjoy your exploration!